 - keeping families up to date and informed on research

 - producing and sending a newsletter twice a year, free of charge, to families

-- raising awareness of IBD in children and young people
+- raising public understanding of IBD in children and young people

 - working closely with paediatric IBD specialist nurses at paediatric gastroenterology centres, specialist units and district general hospitals across the UK